 (In his story below I have tried to keep things simple, yet clear, understanding there are many variables and nuances with cancer and medicine - but I don't want to bog down this narrative with all the what "ifs and possibilities" - however if you have any questions at all just email me.)

-Since June, we have done numerous tests to determine why Doyle has elevated liver enzymes.
-After being on a waiting list for quite sometime, we finally saw an internal medicine specialist in January .
+Starting in June 2018, we did numerous tests to determine why Doyle had elevated liver enzymes.
+After being on a waiting list for quite sometime, we finally saw an internal medicine specialist in January.
 During this visit we learned that Doyle has a mass in his liver and in his bladder.
 The mass in his bladder is thought to be transitional cell carcinoma, or TCC, and the mass in his liver is undetermined.
 We then saw an oncologist who performed more tests.
 We were given three options:

 1. Surgery and chemo to remove the masses, but that would risk spreading the cancer to other parts of the body, or 2.
 Chemotherapy to try to stop the growth of the cancers, or 3.
 Do nothing